pietromiotto/CNN/README.md

 5. I improve my model with the following:

-    Modification of the Model
+   Modification of the Model:

-    :   I modified my model taking inspiration from [this article](https://machinelearningmastery.com/how-to-develop-a-cnn-from-scratch-for-cifar-10-photo-classification/).
+    -I modified my model taking inspiration from [this article](https://machinelearningmastery.com/how-to-develop-a-cnn-from-scratch-for-cifar-10-photo-classification/).
         The main difference with the old model was that I stopped increasing the number of filters to $128$.
 Also, the model is